Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 -H "Authorization: Bearer YOUR_API_KEY"

-If you are evaluating Brandfetch seriously, do not stop at the logo endpoint.
+If you are seriously evaluating Brandfetch, do not stop at the logo endpoint.
 Test the broader brand attributes too.
-That is where the value either becomes obvious or unnecessary.
+That is where the value either shows up or doesn’t.

 | Monthly requests | NinjaPear | Logo.dev Community | Logo.dev Startup | Logo.dev Pro | Brandfetch Logo API |